pipecraft2/user_guide/doc/installation.rst

 .. note::

-   When you encounter ERROR during installation, then uninstall the previous version of PipeCraft ``sudo dpkg --remove pipecraft``
+   When you encounter ERROR during installation, then uninstall the previous version of PipeCraft ``sudo dpkg --remove pipecraft-v0.1.3``

 5. Run PipeCraft.
 If PipeCraft shortcut does not appear on the Desktop, then search the app and generate shortcut manually (installed in */opt/pipecraft* directory)